konda-dinesh/amazon-clone/README.md

 Prime dinesh is back
-There has been some error occured in jenkins console due to misplace of branch names
+There has been some error occured in jenkins console due to misplace of branch names and also filename.